scaleway/scaleway-cloud-controller-manager/docs/loadbalancer-annotations.md

 This is the annotation to set the PgSQL user used to check the PgSQL connection when using the `pgsql` health check.
 It is possible to set the user per port, like `1234:root;3306,3307:mysql`.
 NB: Required when setting service.beta.kubernetes.io/scw-loadbalancer-health-check-type to `pgsql`.

+### `service.beta.kubernetes.io/scw-loadbalancer-send-proxy-v2`
+**This field is DEPRECATED**, use `service.beta.kubernetes.io/scw-loadbalancer-proxy-protocol-v2` instead.
+This is the annotation that enables PROXY protocol version 2 (must be supported by backend servers)
+The default value is "false" and the possible values are "false" or "true" or a comma delimited list of the service port on which to apply the proxy protocol (for instance "80,443").

 ### `service.beta.kubernetes.io/scw-loadbalancer-proxy-protocol-v1`
 This is the annotation that can enable the PROXY protocol V1.